 Change Your HVAC Air Filter

 Make it a practice to check the air filters on your furnace and air conditioner once a month.
 Depending on your system, both heating and cooling may use the same filter.
 In either case, keeping clean filters will improve airflow and reduce energy waste.
 It will also keep allergens and contaminants from being passed through to your ducts.
+In your quest to enhance the air quality at home, remember the importance of proper HVAC maintenance.
+If you’re considering hiring for an AC tune-up, check out these helpful tips to ensure you make the right choice.

 Check Your Ducts